Step 1: Lay out the path

 Arrange the stone on the sand on the path of building, mixing shapes and colors to create a natural-looking path.
 Leave about 2 in. between stones for plants to fill in.

 Photo 9: Adjust the stones

-Tie a string to stakes about an inch above the finished height of the path for a guideline.
-The string should follow the natural slope of the path; it doesn't have to be level.
+Tie a string to stakes about an inch above the finished height of the path of building for a guideline.
+The string should follow the natural slope of the path; it doesn’t have to be level.
 Adjust the depth of the sand so the tops of the stones align under the string.
 Wiggle the stones into place and settle them down into the sand by pounding on the top with a rubber mallet.

 Photo 10: Fill gaps between the stones

 Fill the cracks between stones with a 50/50 mix of potting soil and sifted compost or bark mulch.
 Spread the soil mix along the path building and sweep it into the cracks with a broom.

 Photo 11: Plant ground cover

 Plant creeping thyme or another durable spreading plant in the larger spaces along the path of building.
 Dig down into the sand base to provide room for the roots.
 Loosen the roots and spread them out in the hole, then refill around the plant with potting mix and water the plant.

 Laying the stone is like assembling a big, heavy jigsaw puzzle (Photo 8).
 Spread the stones out on the ground so you can pick shapes and colors that fit.
 Use a wheelbarrow or a two-wheel dolly to move heavy stones, and always lift with your legs, not your back.
 Don’t worry about tight fits.
 The path will look more natural if you leave a few irregular spaces and an occasional stone jutting out into the yard.